Student Success Program

 • Social Self-Care: Know your boundaries, learn to say “no,” and determine different and healthier ways to remain socially connected, while practicing physical distancing.
 For additional self-care tools, please visit the Counseling Center web presence for Self-Help Resources.

-The Counseling Center provides virtual services.
+The Counseling Center Provides Virtual Services.

 Self-care measures may not always work for everyone or for all situations.
 The next step is to reach out for professional counseling support.
 The Counseling Center team can guide you in this process.
 Contact the Counseling Center at 404-270-5293, Monday through Friday, 9 a.m. to 4:30 p.m., to schedule an appointment or ask to speak with a clinician.
 Our therapists can also assist in locating a community-based therapist in your area of residence.
 For more information, please visit the Counseling Center's web presence.